react-native-community/releases/.github/ISSUE_TEMPLATE/new_release.md

 The branch cut has happened.
 ## Notice
 * Current release candidate: [0.X.0-rc.0](https://github.com/facebook/react-native/releases)
 * Have an issue with current release candidate?
-[File an issue](https://github.com/facebook/react-native/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Cpre-release&template=release_blocker_form.yml) and we will triage.
+[File an issue][issue-form] and we will triage.
 * Have a pick request for this release?
 Does it fall under our [pick request qualifications](./definitions.md#what-is-a-qualified-pick-request)?
 If so please comment on this issue with the hash and justification.
 #### Highlighted Changes in this release
 <!-- Add stand-out changes in this release, and link to changelog PR.  -->